pkel/cpr/website/content/en/docs/methods/simulator.md

 In attack scenarios, `node(i)` returns nonconforming functions for the malicious nodes.

-`mining_delay() -> float` and `miner() -> int` model proof-of-work
+`mining_delay() -> float` and `select_miner() -> int` model
-difficulty and hash-rates of the nodes. `mining_delay()` defines the time between consecutive mining events.
-It is typically a random function returning independent and exponentially distributed values.
-`miner()` defines which node is successful at a particular mining event.
+proof-of-work difficulty and hash-rates of the nodes. `mining_delay()` defines the time between consecutive mining events.
+It is typically a random function returning independent and exponentially distributed values. `select_miner()` defines which node is successful at a particular mining event.
 It is typically a random function which selects nodes based on their relative hash-rate.

 ### Example